-- On March 13, President Trump declared a nationwide emergency pursuant to the Stafford Act. - All 10 Regional Response Coordination Centers and emergency operations centers in all states and territories are active and supporting response efforts across the country. - Requests for assistance, especially for critical supplies, should be routed through the proper channels as soon as possible.
-The most efficient way to identify critical gaps and get results: - Consistent with the principle of locally executed, state managed, and federally supported response, requests for assistance at the local and county levels should first be routed to their respective state. - Any needs that cannot be met by the state or tribe should then be sent to the respective FEMA regional office.
-FEMA regions will direct requests to the FEMA NRCC in Washington, D.C. for fulfillment. - HHS and FEMA deployment of ventilators from the stockpile have helped ensure that hospitals have not run out of ventilator capacity while working to save lives. - The federal government adopted a process to manage allocation of federal ventilator resources to ensure the right number of ventilators are shipped to the right states to sustain life within a 72-hour window. - While FEMA leads the federal operations to the whole-of-America response to the pandemic, the agency continues to prepare for and respond to other disasters that may occur during this time, FEMA is preparing more buses, hotel rooms and shelter space for social distancing to reduce the spread of the novel coronavirus during potential evacuations. - As of May 11, crisis counseling service grants have been made available to a total of 44 states and the District of Columbia to support programs providing free, confidential counseling through community-based outreach and educational services. - On May 4, FEMA announced \$200 million in supplemental funding from the CARES act for grants through its Emergency Food and Shelter Program. - Combined with the \$120 million in annual funding appropriated by Congress, a total of \$320 million will be distributed beginning in early June to human service organizations assisting those in need throughout the country.

-- On April 23, FEMA announced an additional \$100 million in funding for the Assistance to Firefighters Grant Program.
+- On March 13, President Trump declared a nationwide emergency pursuant to the Stafford Act. - All 10 Regional Response Coordination Centers and emergency operations centers in all states and territories are active and supporting response efforts across the country. - FEMA is coordinating two shipments totaling a 14-day supply of personal protective equipment to all 15,400 Medicaid and Medicare-certified nursing homes.
+The shipments are meant to supplement existing efforts to provide equipment to nursing homes. - As of May 12, crisis counseling service grants have been made available to a total of 44 states and the District of Columbia to support programs providing free, confidential counseling through community-based outreach and educational services. - On May 4, FEMA announced \$200 million in supplemental funding from the CARES act for grants through its Emergency Food and Shelter Program. - Combined with the \$120 million in annual funding appropriated by Congress, a total of \$320 million will be distributed beginning in early June to human service organizations assisting those in need throughout the country. - On April 23, FEMA announced an additional \$100 million in funding for the Assistance to Firefighters Grant Program.
 This supplemental funding will provide financial assistance directly to eligible fire departments, non-affiliated emergency medical service organizations and State Fire Training Academies for critical PPE and supplies needed to respond to COVID-19.
-The application period begins April 28. - On April 15, FEMA Administrator Pete Gaynor issued a letter to the nation's emergency managers outlining lessons learned from the first 30 days of FEMA leading the "Whole-of-America" response to the coronavirus (COVID-19) pandemic. - This guidance is a follow-on to the Administrator's first letter to emergency managers on March 27, which requested key actions and outlined critical steps for the initial COVID-19 response. - On April 15, FEMA's Office of Equal Rights issued a bulletin outlining best practices to assist state, local, tribal and territorial partners in anticipating and attending to civil rights concerns during the COVID-19 response and recovery. - On April 13, The Department of Homeland Security and FEMA announced the funding notice for an additional \$100 million in supplemental Emergency Management Performance Grant Program funds. - On April 12, FEMA issued guidance on the framework, policy details and requirements for determining the eligibility for FEMA reimbursement of states purchasing and distributing food to meet the immediate needs of those who do not have access to food as a result of COVID-19 and to protect the public from the spread of the virus.
+The application period begins April 28. - On April 15, FEMA Administrator Pete Gaynor issued a letter to the nation's emergency managers outlining lessons learned from the first 30 days of FEMA leading the "Whole-of-America" response to the coronavirus (COVID-19) pandemic. - This guidance is a follow-on to the Administrator's first letter to emergency managers on March 27, which requested key actions and outlined critical steps for the initial COVID-19 response.

+- On April 15, FEMA's Office of Equal Rights issued a bulletin outlining best practices to assist state, local, tribal and territorial partners in anticipating and attending to civil rights concerns during the COVID-19 response and recovery. - On April 13, The Department of Homeland Security and FEMA announced the funding notice for an additional \$100 million in supplemental Emergency Management Performance Grant Program funds. - On April 12, FEMA issued guidance on the framework, policy details and requirements for determining the eligibility for FEMA reimbursement of states purchasing and distributing food to meet the immediate needs of those who do not have access to food as a result of COVID-19 and to protect the public from the spread of the virus.